 That last line, draft: true means the post won’t be listed and generated as part of the hugo build.
 You can work on it in your own time until you’re ready.

 An alternative way, is to set the date in the future.
-This will act in a similar way (but can mean when the date passes it surprisingly shows up!).
+This will act in a similar way (but it will mean when the date passes the post will surprisingly show up!).

 Edd is a PHP and Go developer who enjoys blogging about his experiences, mostly about creating and coding new things he's working on and is a big beliver in open-source and Linux.